offbynull/learn/Bioinformatics/input/input.md

      TAC     TTA     CTT     ACT
      ```

-  2. each edge is between overlapping fragment_SEQs (nodes), where the source node has the overlap in its suffix and the destination node has the overlap in its prefix.
+  2. each edge is between overlapping fragment_SEQs (nodes), where the ...
+     * source node has the overlap in its suffix .
+     * destination node has the overlap in its prefix.

      ```{svgbob}
      +----------------------------------------------------------------+